zamuragin03/zamuragin03/README.md

-## Hello, there, my name is Igor, and iam  a 1st year stuent of the MISIS;
+## Hello, there, my name is Igor, and iam sophomore of the MISIS;
 Stream of my studying is a Computer Science and Computer Engineering;

 I am a beginner C# developer, howeer I already know a lot;